Bachelor of Medicine Bachelor of Surgery (MBBS) Program

-Short-listed applicants will be required to attend an interview in person at Bond University on the Gold Coast, where their general suitability to medicine and preparedness to undertake a highly demanding course will be examined in a structured multiple mini interviews (MMI).
+Short-listed applicants will be required to attend an interview in person at Bond University where their general suitability to medicine and preparedness to undertake a highly demanding course will be examined in a structured multiple mini interviews (MMI).

-Click here for Bond University Interview Training Workshop, which will take place on the 12th of February 2017.
+Click here for Bond University Interview Training Workshop, which will take place on the 17th and 21st of of February 2018.
 Register early to secure your spot, we only accept a small number of students.

 Email NIE to find about the structure and styles of the interview questions for Bond University Medicine.

 QTAC applications open for the Medical Program* applicants (all Domestic applicants apply through QTAC regardless of where they live – either in Australia or overseas).
 Applications to the Medical Program^ is via application to: